Theoretical principles for biology: Variation

 Progress in Biophysics and Molecular Biology

-Biological variation should be given the status of a fundamental theoretical principle in biology, which leads to randomness, historicity and contextuality.
+Biological variation should be given the status of a fundamental theoretical principle in biology.
+Variation goes with randomness, historicity and contextuality.

 Theoretical principles for biology: Variation